fmerg/pymerkle/docs/index.rst

 Merkle-tree cryptography in python
 **********************************

-Storage agnostic Merkle-tree implementation, capable of generating inclusion and consistency proofs
+Storage agnostic implementation, capable of generating inclusion and consistency proofs

 Installation